 The entire homework assignment must be written and produced by you; you may not copy any other student's words, tables, or statistical output.
 You should generate your own analyses and write up the results yourself in APA style.
 If you need further assistance, schedule an appointment with an instructor.
 Answer keys will not be provided, but common mistakes will be discussed in class.
-All undergraduate homework will be submitted electronically to Erik at elk@uoregon.edu, Masters student homework will be submitted to Jordan at pennefat@uoregon.edu.
+All undergraduate homework will be submitted electronically.